 Juliette Kando is a dancer, choreologist, author on fitness and health, and Fellow of the Benesh Institute at the Royal Academy of Dance.

-This somewhat controversial article sets out how, over a period of a few weeks, I managed to shrink the size of my stomach and, as a consequence, stopped feeling hungry all the time.
-How did I do it?
-By following four simple rules:
+The belly contains the stomach and bowels.
+This somewhat controversial article sets out how, over a period of a few weeks, you too can manage to lose your fat belly and, as a consequence, will stop feeling peckish and hungry all the time.
+How?
+By reading this article to the end and following four simple rules:

 - Don't Eat Until You've "Been" - Empty your Bowels Before you Eat

 - One, at Most Two Meals a Day